(18 credits)

 DIS492Practicum in Disaster Response 13

-Additional Core Courses (9 Credits)
+Core Elective Courses (6 Credits)

 Black Sociology